What is tooth decay?

 - having regular snack and mealtimes, rather than letting your child ‘graze’ all day – aim to leave 1½-2 hours between meals and snacks, including sweet drinks

 - making sure your child eats and drinks in one place only – for example, at the table

 - putting food away when snack time or mealtime is over

-- encouraging your child to drink tap water if he’s thirsty, rather than juice, cordial or soft drink
+- encouraging your child to drink tap water if they’re thirsty, rather than juice, cordial or soft drink.

 Other ways to avoid tooth decay